illinois-cs241/illinois-cs241.github.io/honors.md

 ## Absences

 We understand that student life is busy and schedule conflicts can arise.
-In exchange for requiring attendance, we will drop three attendance grades, no questions asked.
-These drops are meant for conflicts that you have control over, such as a vacation or job interviews.
+In exchange for requiring attendance at lectures, we will drop one lecture attendance grade, no questions asked.
+This drop is meant for conflicts that you have control over, such as a vacation or job interviews.

 If you have a required conflict (e.g. an exam in another class), please notify course staff **ahead of time** and we will excuse your absence.
 If you have a sudden illness or have a sudden death in the family, please refer to the [CS 241 absence policy](./index.html#absences).